To date, pregnant women do not appear to be at higher risk of contracting coronavirus disease (COVID‑19) than the general public.

 The preventive measures that apply to the general public described on the section Health recommendations for everyone apply to pregnant women.

-If you have symptoms of coronavirus disease (COVID‑19) or have had close contact with someone who has COVID‑19 or is under investigation, call the coronavirus information line at 1 877 644‑4545 (please wait for English option) or consult the Self-care Guide.
+If you have symptoms of coronavirus disease (COVID‑19) or have had close contact with someone who has COVID‑19 or is under investigation, contact the professional who is monitoring your pregnancy or call 1‑877‑644‑4545.